AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/create-content.md

 The Content Fragment console is used to create and edit headless content across delivery channels and independent of context, which can be the most effective method in many authoring cases.
 In a later module we will explore editing headless content in-context and in-place.

-1. Tap or click the **Create** button at the top-right of the console.
+1. Select the **Create** button at the top-right of the console.

-1. The **New Content Fragment** dialog box opens where you can start creating a new Content Fragment. **Location** is automatically populated with where the new content is saved.
+1. The **New Content Fragment** dialog box opens where you can start creating a Content Fragment. **Location** is automatically populated with where the new content is saved.

 1. In the **Content Fragment model** drop-down, select the **Adventure** Content Fragment model you created previously.

 1. Add `Tuscany` as a descriptive **Title** for the Content Fragment.
 This is to identify your fragment in the console.

-1. Tap or click **Create and open**.
+1. Select **Create and open**.

 ![Creating a new Content Fragment](assets/do-not-localize/create-content.png)